harselftil6294/animalfacts/README.md

-Regular exercise is essential for a dog's physical and mental health, helping to prevent obesity, improve cardiovascular health, and reduce behavioral issues.
+The honeybee queen is the only sexually mature female in a colony and can lay up to 2,000 eggs per day during the peak of the breeding season.